kgalli/cliw/README.md

 ## `cliw init`

-The `init` is used to create the initial projects config file.
-This is needed because the `cliw` supports to manage several services and databases under a project.
+The `init` sub command is used to create the initial projects config file.
+This is needed because `cliw` supports the management of several services and databases under a project context.
 This way multiple `cliw` configurations can be maintained at the same time while `cliw` supports switching between those when needed.
 This functionality comes in very handy when work has to be done for several clients or to keep private and business projects separated.

-The location of the projects config file is `$HOME/.config/cliw`.
-An example for the actual configuration file which has to be passed to the `cliw init` can be found here:
+The location of the projects config file is `$HOME/.config/cliw` and can be overwritten via an environment variable `CLIW_DEFAULT_CONFIG_PATH`.
+An example for the actual configuration file which has to be passed to the `init` sub command can be found here:

 _config: [config-examples/main-config.yaml](https://github.com/kgalli/cliw/blob/master/config-examples/main-config.yaml)_